The Peanut Revolution of George Washington Carver

 Posthumously

-- Carver’s impact was so profound that he was even featured on a U.S. postage stamp, first issued in 1948.
+- Carver’s impact was so profound that he was featured on a U.S. postage stamp, first issued in 1948.

 Influence on Notable Figures